eddieantonio/cmput296/lab-11.md

 ------------

 **Cross-site scripting** is the act of inserting (possibly malicious) JavaScript code into a different website when it is not intended.
-You, Typically this is to extract sensitive information from unsuspecting users (such as `document.cookie`), which may provide a way for an attacker to gain access to users' accounts without a password.
+Typically this is to extract sensitive information from unsuspecting users (such as `document.cookie`), which may provide a way for an attacker to gain access to users' accounts without a password.

-In this lab, you will be writing code that performs cross-site scripting attacks on vulnerable webpages---fake webpages, specifically constructed to help teach cross-site scripting!
+In this lab, you will be writing code that performs cross-site scripting attacks on vulnerable webpages (fake webpages, specifically constructed to help teach cross-site scripting!).
 You will also offer solutions on how to write websites that are immune to these attacks.

 To start cross-site scripting, go to this site: